Our Statewide Union Leadership

-Secretary Denise Berkley
+Executive Vice President Denise Berkley

 For more than 46 years Denise Berkley has worked to ensure working men and women have the power of a union behind them with an effective voice to build power, provide security and ensure opportunity for working families.

 Her union activism began at the Brooklyn Developmental Center (BDC) where she started working as a Mental Health Therapy Aide (MHTA) in 1979.
 Her ‘can-do’ attitude catapulted her to a union representative position and two years later, she ran for president of her CSEA Local and won.

 Denise Berkley’s historic election to the office of Statewide Secretary for CSEA in 2008 serves as a vivid example of a union member who learned that to make a difference, you must get involved.
 She has since served as an integral member of the Executive Leadership Team working to keep CSEA strong, united and resilient against the anti-union attacks which have become far too common in recent years.
 She was elected to Statewide Executive Vice President in February 2020.